A Comparative Gas Cost Analysis of Proxy and Diamond Patterns in EVM Blockchains for Trusted Smart Contract Engineering: Methodology

-In case of file modifications, a function for updating it on the blockchain is needed.
-The second version of this notarization application will contain the \verb|updateFile| function, added on top of the previous version.
+\textbf{Version 2: Updatable File.} In case of file modifications, a function for updating it on the blockchain is needed.
+The second version of this notarization application contains the \verb|updateFile| function, added on top of the previous version.
 This function updates the file hash of a notarized file and so modifies the state of the contract.
 This version can be seen as a minor update.